We guide trustees and personal representatives through the SA900 process in a clear, practical way.

 What to attach to avoid delays, including relevant supplementary pages

-- Attach SA901–SA905 as needed for property, dividends or gains.
+- Attach SA901–SA905 supplementary pages as needed for property income, dividends, foreign income or capital gains.

 Deadlines, penalties and timing issues trustees often miss